Tutorial: Explore a Power BI sample

 When you're modeling your data, sometimes you want to see what's actually in the rows and columns of a table, without creating a visual on the report canvas.
 This is especially true when you're creating measures and calculated columns, or you need to identify a data type or data category.

-Switch to Relationships view by selecting the following icon: .
+Switch to Model view by selecting the following icon: .

-Relationship view shows all of the tables, columns, and relationships in your model.
+Model view shows all of the tables and columns in your model, and the relationships between them.
 From here you can view, change, and create relationships.

 We hope this tour has shown how Power BI dashboards, datasets, relationships, and reports can provide insights into sample data.
 Now it's your turn; connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see Get started with the Power BI service and Get started with Power BI Desktop.